Emergency Steps – Going On Safari while your Luggage is Lost – Missing – Delayed

 Going on Safari While Luggage is Lost – Missing – Delayed by your Airline

-Going On Safari While your Luggage is Lost – Missing – Delayed – Here is something that will help you continue your Safari as your airline finds and returns your luggage.
+Going On Safari While your Luggage is Lost – Missing – Delayed – This will help you continue your Safari as your airline finds and returns your Luggage.

-Lost, Missing, Delayed luggage is rare, but it happens occasionally, and we have had it happen to some of our clients.
+Lost, Missing, or Delayed Luggage is rare, but it happens occasionally, and we have had it happen to some of our clients.

-- On Board the Plane Wear Trousers – long-sleeved Shirt, Hat, Hiking Boots, and Socks.
+- On Board, the Plane, Wear Trousers – a long-sleeved Shirt, Hat, Hiking Boots, and Socks.

 It is not about Fashion on the plane, it is about your Safar, our, and your Safari is the priority and goal.

-We will do all we can to claim your luggage and ship it to the lodge where you will be.
+We will do all we can to claim your Luggage and ship it to the lodge where you will be.
 It can take up to 24, depending on your location.
-In case you have not prepared by doing the above, there is Plan B.
+If you have not prepared by doing the above, there is Plan B.

-We take you to a market such as Owino, and you can buy the clothing that you will need, including shoes for about 50 USD.
-They will be second-hand clothing, we, and we will get them washed and ironed for you.
-We will take you to buy new undergarments and underwear, and new socks.
+We also take you to a market such as Owino, where you can buy the clothing you need, including shoes, for about 50 USD.
+They will be second-hand clothing; we will get them washed and ironed for you.
+We will take you to buy new undergarments, underwear, and socks.

 Due to Gorilla and Chimpanzee Permits, we are locked into a schedule that is not changeable, but Lodges may be easier to change during the rarest of times.
 Still, it depends on the availability that they have.

-Be sure to make claims for any compensation for the costs you incurred with the airline carrier you used.
+Be sure to claim compensation for your incurred costs with the airline carrier you used.
 Different airlines have different procedures, make your claim immediately, and you will need receipts in most cases.

 Check your various insurance policies, including the Travel Insurance Policy you have taken out for this trip.

-Going On Safari While your Luggage is Lost – Missing – Delayed – The reality is this – lost Luggage rarely happens, but it does just when you are about to start your Safari.
-We will do all that we can – we are not the airline – but a ground safari tour operator who is committed to you and to the Safari being a success in spite of obstacles.
+Going On Safari While Your Luggage is Lost – Missing – Delayed – The reality is this – lost Luggage rarely happens, but it does just when you start your Safari.
+We will do all we can – we are not the airline – but a ground safari tour operator committed to you and to the Safari being a success despite obstacles.